 The CDC recommends not traveling unless you absolutely must; and if you must, be smart about it.
 Weighing these recommendations, I thought about my upcoming and necessary trip to Miami, Florida.
 Should I rent an RV and drive?
-With a pull-along bed, bath, and kitchen I could quarantine throughout the three day drive down.
+It has a pull-along bed, bath, and kitchen we could use to quarantine ourselves during the three day drive down south.
 It seemed like a responsible way to travel.

 As a young adult I did lots of camping, so an RV sounded easy.
 I called my friend at RV City and she made it happen, even giving me three travel trailer styles to choose from.